djherron/diso/README.md

-# Defence and Security Ontologies
+# DISO: Defence, Intelligence and Security Ontologies

-This repository contains a collection of OWL ontologies relating to the domains of defence and security.
+**DISO** is a collection of OWL ontologies relating to the domains of **defence, intelligence and security**.

 ## Overview

 The ontologies in this collection were identified and obtained during an **ontology search** exercise undertaken during Nov/Dec of 2025.
-The search exercise was largely literature-driven.
-Most of the ontologies are accompanied by one or more **academic papers** that can be cited in relation to the ontology.

 Each ontology is accompanied by some amount of documentation providing information such as: a short description, relevant context, and the source from which a physical copy of the ontology was ultimately obtained.

 Some ontologies are distributed as networks of component ontologies, woven together with `owl:imports` statements.
 For many of these, we have created **merged** versions of the ontology, using the Protege ontology editor, sometimes together with ontology catalog (`catalog-v001.xml`) files to redirect URLs to local files to overcome accessibility issues.
 If a merge was performed, details of the merge strategy employed are recorded in the documentation accompanying the ontology.